zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-chart.md

 <div data-bind='pcChart: chartVM' style='height:500px'></div>
 ```

-### Chart views and series views

-Our charts include the following **chart view** types which can be used separately or in tandem:
+Our charts include the following **chart view** types which can be used separately or in tandem.

 * Line
 * Grouped bar